krrrishh/GoTCPHolePuncher/README.md

 # GoTCPHolePuncher
 A proof of concept for TCP hole punching in C# .NET.
-But the concept is the same and can be used in any programming language.
+But the concept is the same and can be used in any programming language. <br><b>I am working on the dlls more.
+Once it is complete ill upload the code also.</b>

 This application works based on basic Hole punching concepts as below.
 <ul>